West Quantoxhead

-West Quantoxhead is a small village and civil parish in the Somerset West and Taunton district of Somerset, England.
+West Quantoxhead (St Audries) is a small village and civil parish in Somerset, England.
 It lies on the route of the Coleridge Way and on the A39 road at the foot of the Quantock Hills, 3 mi from East Quantoxhead, 2.5 mi from Williton and equidistant from Bridgwater and Taunton.
 The parish includes the hamlets of Weacombe and Lower Weacombe.